 The Texas-based NBRI conducts employee engagement surveys that identify problems within a company allowing employers to solve issues before they become critical.
 Employee surveys from NBRI and the subsequent action plans to address any issues, result in improved levels of engagement, productivity, and loyalty.
 Using the latest psychological research methods and years of industry experience, NBRI stands out above the crowd in conducting employee engagement surveys.

 Management may deny it, but the bad boss issue is very real for employees.
 A recent survey by California’s Employment Law Alliance found that 44% of employees in the U.S. said they had worked at one time for an abusive supervisor.

-“Considering how the courts would be clogged with frivolous lawsuits, I’m not sure that legislating boss behavior is a great idea,” said Stringer.
+“Considering how the courts could be clogged with lawsuits, I’m not sure that legislating boss behavior is a great idea,” said West.
 “It’s much better for companies to handle these problems internally.
 Conducting employee surveys is the first step to uncovering and correcting any issues.”